Welcome to Taiga Yoga School: Land and Heart Practice.

 In 2013, I launched my website and blog, Yoga Uttara.
 In Sanskrit, Uttara translates to mean “north” or “up.”
 My home is in Yellowknife in Canada’s Northwest Territories, so describing my yoga practice as “way up there” is significant.

 Since I started teaching in 2010, I have dreamed of leading a yoga teacher training.
 This 200-hour YTT is the result of many years of practice, contemplation, teaching and writing.
+The program successfully launched in June 2019!
+Photo gallery from June/July 2019 here.

-By signing up to be a student of Yoga Uttara School, you will also be a teacher.
+By signing up to be a student of Taiga Yoga School, you will also be a teacher.
 The practice of yoga is dynamic because it pays equal merit to its history and teachers and its present and students.

 Every yogi is a teacher and a student.